 Students will be expected to pick a different country case, again during a period of authoritarian or quasi-authoritarian rule, and respond to the following questions: What is the nature of the political regime?
 How, and to what extent, has the regime been institutionalized?
 How has the regime attempted to sustain itself?
 Has it been stable and successful, and why or why not?
 Have the regime's institutional features been helpful or not in this regard?
 Length: 6-8 pages, double-spaced, one-inch margins, standard font size.
 In addition to syllabus materials, please use at least six high-quality non-syllabus sources.
 The key is to consider the various tools developed in the source as providing the conceptual and theoretical foundations for the paper, and to rely upon your additional research for details on your country case.
-Due date: April 3, 11:55 pm.
+Due date: March 29, 11:59 pm, with flexibility to March 31, 11:59 pm.
 Late penalty: 2% per day.